 This automation enables advertisers to reach the right viewers at the right moment, improving campaign efficiency and return on investment (ROI).
 OLV TV benefits from this precision by distributing ads across multiple devices and streaming environments, ensuring consistent message delivery and measurable engagement.

-Role of DSPs, Algorithms, and Real-Time Bidding Models
+Role of DSPs, Algorithms, and Real-Time Bidding Models In OLV

 A Demand-Side Platform (DSP) is the core technology that enables advertisers to purchase video ad inventory automatically.
 DSPs connect advertisers to multiple ad exchanges, allowing them to bid on available impressions within milliseconds.
 This system ensures that OLV TV ads are shown only to users who match predefined audience parameters.